Lonely After College: Why Post-Grad Loneliness Is So Common

 Connecting with old friends and making new friends also wasn’t easy.
 Most of my college friends didn’t live nearby, and I felt anxious about befriending new people.

-If you’re not quite sure what to do with your life after completing your studies, especially if you have student debt or you feel entirely lost, the pressure to make the right decision can also make you feel lonely, anxious, and depressed.
+If you’re not quite sure what to do with your life after completing your studies, especially if you have student debt or you feel entirely lost, the pressure to make the right decision can also make you feel alone, anxious, and depressed.